Visit Vesuvius and Pompeii in 1 day

 Vesuvius and Pompeii and Pompeii in 1 day from Naples

-We tell you more about it below, most of the other visitors walk around the site with the help of a guide.
-We were very surprised, because on both sites, there are very few explanatory panels even though Pompeii welcomes 3 million tourists every year.
+We were astonished, because on both sites there are very few explanatory signs, even though Pompeii welcomes 3 million tourists every year.

 How long do you need to visit each site?